Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Abstract

 \section{Abstract}

-Treatment planning systems at proton-therapy centres generally use X-ray computed tomography (CT) as primary imaging technique to infer the proton treatment doses to tumour and healthy tissues.
+Treatment planning systems at proton-therapy centres entirely use X-ray computed tomography (CT) as primary imaging technique to infer the proton treatment doses to tumour and healthy tissues.
 However, proton stopping powers in the body, as derived from X-ray images, suffer from important proton-range uncertainties.
 In order to reduce this uncertainty in range, one could use proton-CT images instead.
 The main goal of this work is to test the capabilities of a newly-developed proton-CT scanner, based on the use of a set of tracking detectors and a high energy resolution scintillator for the residual energy of the protons.
 Different custom-made phantoms were positioned at the field of view of the scanner and were irradiated with protons at the CCB proton-therapy center in Krakow.
-We measured with the phantoms at different angles and produced sinograms that were used to obtain reconstructed images by Filtered Back-Projection (FBP).
-The obtained images were used to determine the capabilities of our scanner in terms of spatial resolution and proton Relative Stopping Power mapping and validate its use as proton-CT scanner.
-The results show that the scanner can produce medium-high quality images, with spatial resolution better than 2 mm in radiography, below 3 mm in tomography and resolving power in the RSP comparable to other state of the art pCT cameras. \keywords{medical imaging, radiography, tomography, proton therapy, hadron therapy, proton CT} \PACS{42.30.Wb \and 42.79.Pw \and 07.77.Ka}
+We measured with the phantoms at different angles and produced sinograms that were used to obtain reconstructed images by Filtered Back-Projection.
+The obtained images were used to determine the capabilities of our scanner in terms of spatial resolution and proton Relative Stopping Power (RSP) mapping and validate its use as proton-CT scanner.
+The results show that the scanner can produce medium-high quality images, with spatial resolution better than 2 mm in radiography, below 3 mm in tomography and resolving power in the RSP comparable to other state of the art pCT scanners.